burnoutband/kubernetes-training/modules/kops.md

 1. Open the GCP console from your browser.
 [GCP Console](https://console.cloud.google.com/)

-1. Login and select the assigned project or create a new one from the top menu.

-1. Enable (if not already) the Compute Engine API here [GCP Console](https://console.cloud.google.com/apis/api/compute.googleapis.com/)

 1. Launch the Google Cloud Shell from the top right menu.

-1. Run the following commands to set the proper region and zone:

-    ```console
-    gcloud config set compute/region us-west1

-    gcloud config set compute/zone us-west1-c
-    ```
-    >Note: Further commands will all be run in this shell.

 1. Install kops